 GPs, health professionals and service providers can also call the MND Info Line for information, advice and support.

 Reading basic facts about MND is a good place to begin.
-When you are ready, you can browse this website for more information about living day to day with MND.
+When you feel ready, you can browse the rest of this website for more information about living day-to-day with MND.

 Some MND associations host information sessions for people recently diagnosed with MND, and their family and friends.
 Information sessions are held online and/or in person.
-Sessions may cover topics like MND symptom management and how to access support.
-They are also a chance to learn from, and link with, others just diagnosed with MND.
+Sessions cover topics like MND symptom management and how to access support.
+Sessions are also a chance to learn from and connect with others just diagnosed with MND.

 MND associations can also help to put you in touch with people and organisations who will help you manage MND and live as independently as possible, such as: